Eigenstate properties of the disordered Bose-Hubbard chain: Decompose and Compute the Entanglement Entropy

-{\bf Entanglement Entropy} Consider that the system consists of two parts $A$ and $B$.
-For the sake of convenience, we choose the system size $L$ to contain even number of sites and the sites for both parts $A$ and $B$ are equal, i.e. $L_A=L_B=L/2$ in the present work.
-For a given many-body wavefunction $\left|\psi(i_A,i_B)\rangle\right.$, one may construct a reduced density matrix $\rho$ for the part $A$ by tracing those bases of the part $B$, which can be written formally as $\rho(i_A,j_A)=\sum_{i_B}^{D_B}|\psi(i_A,i_B)\rangle\langle\psi(j_A,i_B)|$ where $D_B$ is the dimensions of the Hilbert space for the part $B$, and $i_A$ and $i_B$ are the indices to denote the bases of the parties $A$ and $B$, respectively.
-The von Neumann entanglement entropy is thus defined for this system as $S_{vN}={\rm Tr}\rho{\rm log}\rho$, which is widely adapted to reveal the natures of both the ETH and MBL states caused by the many-body interaction and disorders.
-One finds that $S_{vN}$ can be written as a sum of a particle number entropy $S_n$ and a configuration entropy $S_c$\cite, which account for the entanglements of the particle number fluctuations and the correlations of particles between two parts $A$ and $B$, respectively.
-Although $S_{vN}$ is not yet accessible directly by experiments, the recent experiment has successfully measured the particle number entropy $S_n$.
-It is used to characterize the features of MBL together with the configuration correlators which indicates the existence of the volume-law in the MBL phase\cite{35}.
+Consider that the system consists of two parts, $A$ and $B$.
+For convenience, we choose the system size $L$ to contain an even number of sites, and the sites for both parts $A$ and $B$ are equal, i.e., $L_A=L_B=L/2$ in the present work.
+For a given many-body wavefunction $|\psi(i_A,i_B)\rangle$, one may construct a reduced density matrix $\rho$ for part $A$ by tracing out those bases of part $B$, which can be written formally as $\rho(i_A,j_A)=\sum_{i_B}^{D_B}|\psi(i_A,i_B)\rangle\langle\psi(j_A,i_B)|$ where $D_B$ is the dimension of the Hilbert space for part $B$, and $i_A$ and $i_B$ are the indices to denote the bases of parts $A$ and $B$, respectively.
+The von Neumann entanglement entropy is thus defined for this system as $S_{\textrm{vN}}=-{\rm Tr}\rho{\log_2}\rho$, which is widely adapted to explore the natures of both the ETH and the MBL phases, caused by many-body interactions and disorder.
+One finds that $S_{\textrm{vN}}$ can be written as a sum of a particle number entropy $S_N$ and a configuration entropy $S_C$, which account for the entanglements of the particle number fluctuations and the correlations of particles between the two parts $A$ and $B$, respectively.
+Although $S_{\textrm{vN}}$ is not yet directly accessible in experiments, the recent Harvard experiment has successfully measured the particle number entropy $S_N$ and the configuration correlators that are somehow equivalent to the configuration entropy $S_C$, and found the area law of $S_N$ and the volume law of the configuration correlators in time evolving a state within the MBL phase \cite{35}.